UCL/rsd-cppcourse/session1/05newmethods.md

 ##Rate of Change

-There's another piece of information we're going to want to add to Species: a knowledge of the rate of change, or flux of the species.
+There's another piece of information we're going to want to add to Species: a knowledge of the rate of change of the species.

 Obviously we'll want a getter method and a new member variable again.